Tenino, Washington: Parks and recreation

+Tenino City Park

 The largest park in the community is Tenino City Park.
 Listed at 128 acre, the park sits south of the center of town, with the Yelm–Rainier-Tenino Trail crossing through the area.
 The park contains the Tenino Stone Quarry community pool, the renovated Quarry House, and the Tenino Depot Museum, along with various ballfields and picnic areas.
 The grounds were expanded by 13 acre during a 2011 "Save Our Park" movement to save land and trails existing behind the park footprint from being logged.

 A supplemental appropriation of over $500,000 was awarded to the city in 2022 for the rebuild of the Tenino City Park's playground after damage from a winter storm the prior year.
 The new play area, named Maytown Community Playground, was opened in 2023.
 An additional improvement that year to the park was the installation of three pump tracks of various difficulty levels.
 The tracks were built using funds from the American Rescue Plan Act of 2021.
 The grounds were expanded once again in 2024 with the addition of an adjacent 60 acre woodland parcel using funds donated from a conservancy foundation.